A Free Man of Color: Themes

 Through his writing Guare is able to display several different themes that have affected society for hundreds of years and continue to affect society today.
 Some of the themes noted include immorality which is demonstrated through Cornet's lack of empathy toward individuals after obtaining a large sum of money and becoming one of the most influential figures in New Orleans.
-Cornet establishes his morality when he stages a shooting in order to gain the respect back from the men in New Orleans who have recently turned against him.
+Cornet establishes his morality when he stages a shooting in order to regain the respect from the men in New Orleans who have recently turned against him.
 Along with this sense of immorality is the corruption seen by characters during the play.
 Corruption is rooted throughout the play, most notably by Jacques Cornet who uses his money to obtain favors from individuals.
 Guare also develops the theme of race during the whole of the play in that Jacques Cornet loses everything after the battles of slavery come back into play in New Orleans after the country doubles its size due to the Louisiana Purchase.